Learn about the value of machine learning to predictive lead scoring and how Intelliarts has built a predictive model for lead scoring in insurance

 Higher speed and automation

-Improved flexibility — although it’s hardly possible to build an ideal scoring system, predictive lead scoring allows you to refine and retrain the model whenever the new data appears
+Improved flexibility — although it’s hardly possible to build an ideal scoring system, predictive lead scoring allows you to refine and retrain the model whenever new data appears.

 Explore other most popular use cases of ML in insurance.